arduina/arduina.net/_site/master/socialshaping.md

 Introduction:

 Military technology has contributed centrally to the shaping of our world, one if it's central features, the dominance of the countries of the north over those of the south, is in part the legacy of innovations in military technology in Europe, like the gun-carrying ships.
 Military concerns also influence civilian technologies, as the Internet stems from the concepts of the ARPANET.
-Of all spheres of technology, none is more stereotypically masculine than military technoligy, which is also materialized in the artifacts of war, like a jet cockpit.
+Of all spheres of technology, none is more stereotypically masculine than military technology, which is also materialized in the artifacts of war, like a jet cockpit.
-There is a huge and often discussed involvement of the industry, which is often discussed in the terms of a "military industrial complex" which exaggerates some aspects, but there's little doubt, that the nature of technology is profoundly affected by the institutions in which it is prouduced and by those in which it is used.
+There is a huge and often discussed involvement of the industry, which is often discussed in the terms of a "military industrial complex" which exaggerates some aspects, but there's little doubt, that the nature of technology is profoundly affected by the institutions in which it is produced and by those in which it is used.

 The fourth part closes with a political remark which underlines the authors' intention to no remain purely academic in pursuits, but also maintain a critical edge.